-Bluecrux co-founder and EVP for Binocs, Geert Vanhove, has recently published an article on the company’s website outlining its vision for “handshake integration”.
-This novel approach to digitalizing the interaction between pharmaceutical Quality teams and wider Manufacturing and Supply Chain stakeholders is expected to significantly reduce end-to-end lead times and facilitate greater contributions by QC in overall planning processes.
+Bluecrux co-founder and EVP for Binocs, Geert Vanhove, has recently published an article on the company’s website outlining its vision for “handshake integration” for greater QC involvement in E2E planning.
+This novel approach to digitalizing the interaction between pharmaceutical Quality teams and wider Manufacturing and Supply Chain stakeholders is expected to significantly reduce e2e lead times and facilitate greater contributions by QC in overall planning processes.

 - Quality teams represent a critical stage in the product release process but are rarely involved in S&OP discussions, despite accounting for up to 55% of end-to-end lead times

 - Evidence demonstrates that lead time savings can be achieved by improving the interaction between Quality operations and other key stakeholders, such as Manufacturing and Supply Chain